-5 Day-Of Travel Tips to Ensure a Zen-Like Start to Your Vacation
+5 Day-Of Travel Tips to Ensure a Zen Start to Your Vacation

 1) Pack Ahead of Time

-There are 2 types of people in this world – those who pack their suitcases ahead of time…and those who wait until midnight before a 3 a.m. flight while still doing laundry.
-In my life, I am the former and Kiran is the latter.
+There are 2 types of people in this world – those who pack their suitcases ahead of time…and those who wait until midnight before a 5 a.m. flight while still doing laundry.
+In my life, I am the former and my husband Kiran is the latter.

 While it always works out for him and he has yet to forget anything important (probably thanks to his amazing wife), my philosophy on packing is that you should just get it done ahead of time and use the days and nights leading up to your trip for pampering.